carynbojames/Portfolio/README.md

 Caryn Bo James Portflio

 ## Description
+    - Motivation: Build beginning skilsl to build a site from scratch using HTML and CSS

-This is a site built from scratch using HTML and CSS to create a first pass to share our portfolio for work.
+    - Problem Statement: This is a site built from scratch using HTML and CSS to create a first pass to share our portfolio for work.

 ## Directions
 https://carynbojames.github.io/Portfolio/